-IFTTT, which stands for “if this, then that,” creates applets that tie your favorite services together.
-Essentially, you create an if-then formula, and the app follows your instructions.
-For example, if you want to post all of your Instagram photos as Facebook posts or tweets, you can use IFTTT to do that.
+IFTTT, which once stood for “”if this, then that,”” creates applets, or small applications, that tie your favorite services together.
+Essentially, this app lets you create if-then formulas, and the app followed your instructions.
+For example, you want to post all your Instagram photos as Facebook posts or tweets, you can use IFTTT to do that.
 You’re creating an applet that uses the formula: If I post something on Instagram, then post it for me on Facebook or Twitter as well.

 You can also create applets for more complicated applications.
-For instance, if you use a service such as VisualPing.io to monitor traffic on your competitor’s website, it tends to automatically send a lot of emails, which can be overwhelming.
-However, you can use IFTTT in conjunction with the monitoring program and your email account, and you can create an if-then applet that suppresses most emails but lets the significant ones through.
+If you use services such as VisualPing.io to monitor traffic on your competitor’s website, they tend to automatically send lots of emails.
+But by using IFTTT in conjunction with the monitoring program and your email account, you can create an if-then applet that suppresses most emails but lets the significant ones through.

 Though previous versions of IFTTT limited you to two-step applet creation, the app now provides additional functionality.
 It lets you run applets on-demand via the widgets, and it also lets you use applets with filters that only run when the function meets certain conditions.
-This sort of functionality has potential to save time and boost efficiency in your personal life and your professional life.
+This sort of functionality has potential to save time and boost efficiency in your personal and professional life.
 As you use it, you’re likely to find a lot of ways it can help you get more done in a day.

-Zapier is another automation program.
-It is similar to IFTTT, but instead of setting up if-then scenarios, you create a zap, which consists of a trigger and a series of actions to follow it.
-IFTTT is easier to use than Zapier, and you can choose from if-then formulas or recipes created by other users.
-Also, IFTTT is free.
-However, IFTTT recipes can only involve two steps, so you’re likely to outgrow that program eventually.
+Zapier, an automation program similar to IFTTT, lets you create zaps instead of setting up if-then scenarios.
+Zaps consist of a trigger and a series of actions to follow it.
+Though IFTTT is free, proves easier to use than Zapier, and gives you access to formulas or recipes created by other users, Zapier has its place.

-Zapier, in contrast, can incorporate several steps into each zap, building work flows with fill-in-the-blank fields.
-Additionally, Zapier has more processes for businesses – in particular, it is compatible with niche corporate apps.
+Zapier lets you incorporate several steps into each zap, building work flows with fill-in-the-blank fields.
+Additionally, Zapier has more processes for businesses – it’s compatible with niche corporate apps.
 You can use the basic tools, one-to-one app connections, and a certain number of zaps for free each month, but if you want the full program that lets you build more workflow steps, you must pay a subscription fee.